dgventura/gambl/readme.txt

 - David Ventura, 2013.04.01 (April Fool's!)

 ************************************
-CURRENT STATUS (2013.05.01)
+CURRENT STATUS (2013.05.04)
 ************************************

 Program runs and can perform basic playback and track jump prev/next for multitrack files.
-Lots of hacks abound to get it working but finally have proof-of-concept running to prove that it can work.
-As it turns out the File System is by large still a working part of the OSX framework, though certain functions included are deprecated.
-Cleaning this up is currently low-priority.
-Next functionality will be restored before refactoring the internal implementation.
+Lots of hacks abound to get it working but finally have proof-of-concept running to prove that this is a viable project.
+Cleaning up deprecated functionality is currently low-priority.
+Next original functionality will be restored before refactoring the internal implementation.

 Next major tasks include:

-1. Restoration of playback queue and in turn fixing asserts that come from UI interactions.
-2. Building an alpha version and uploading the binary so people can run without building.
-3. List up remaining core features I want to support.
-4. Implement said features to get to beta, and then refactor so the data flow makes sense.
+-- ALPHA VERSION 0.2 --
+1. Restore channel window, utility window, WAV output
+2. Restore favorites, recently opened, and shuffle
+3. Rewrite Shay's documentation so it reflects the functionality of GaMBL
+4. Release this binary as alpha

+-- BETA VERSION 0.3 --
+1. Refactor classes, data flow, information hiding etc. so the model makes sense
+2. Add a playlist editor
+3. Restore fast-forward
+4. Consider adding some audio units to add in effects
+5. Release this binary as beta

 - David